jsreport/docs/docs/customizable-dashboards-integration.md

 ##Embeddeding designer

-To be able to open widget designer application main page needs to link jsreport `embed.js` script and also its`jquery` dependency.
+To be able to open widget designer, application main page needs to link jsreport `embed.js` script and also its`jquery` dependency.

 ```html
 <script src="https://code.jquery.com/jquery-1.11.0.min.js"></script>
 <script src="http://localhost:4000/extension/embedding/public/js/embed.js"></script>
 ```

 Then the application gets access to the global javascript object named `jsreport`.
 This object can be used for opening designer in which user can easily preview and modify the widget.
-When the designer pop up is closed application can for example reload the page to reflect changes.
+When the designer pop up is closed, application can for example reload the page to reflect the changes.

 ```js
 jsreport.openEditor({{widget.shortid}}, { useStandardStorage: true })